Updated: March 2020

 |Exit counselling for Direct Loan borrowers:

-You may want to apply for a private education loan to cover the cost of education not met by Direct Subsidised/Unsubsidised and PLUS loans.
+You may want to apply for a private education loan to cover the cost of education not met by US Federal Direct Subsidised/Unsubsidised and PLUS loans.
 If you are over 24 and studying an undergraduate course, PLUS loans are not available so private education loans may be your only other option.
 Private education loans are not part of the Direct Loan scheme and not covered by Federal Student Aid Regulations.
 However, if you have already borrowed the maximum cost of attendance you will not be able to apply for any other loans, including private loans.

 We are happy to work with any lender who you choose to use who will lend to US students who study internationally.
 However, since the ending of the FFELP loan scheme, many of the lenders have withdrawn from the student loan market, especially for those US students who wish to study overseas.
 The following lender(s) are not endorsed or recommended by Kingston University – if you are able to find other lenders willing to lend to students studying internationally you can choose to use them.